 For every 100 grams of beetroot;

-- 43 calories
+• 43 calories

-- 88% water
+• 88% water

-- 1.6 grams of protein
+• 1.6 grams of protein

-- 9.6 grams of sugar
+• 9.6 grams of sugar

-- 2.8 grams of fiber
+• 2.8 grams of fiber

 What Is the Glycemic Index of Beets?

 The glycemic index (GI) measures how food affects blood sugar levels.
 Foods with a high GI score cause blood sugar levels to rise more than foods with a low GI score.
 Beets have a moderate GI score of 61.
-This means that they can cause your blood sugar levels to rise, but not as much as some other foods.
+This means they can cause your blood sugar levels to rise, but not as much as other foods.
 The glycemic load of beetroots is only 5, which is on the low side.

 What Are the Benefits of Eating Beets?

-Beets Are Low In Carbohydrates
+Beets Are Low in Carbohydrates

 Carbohydrates are essential for many bodily functions.
-They're the body's main energy source and help regulate blood sugar levels.
+They’re the primary energy source and help regulate blood sugar levels.
 Carbs also play a role in digestion, metabolism, and nerve function.
 Beets are a low-carbohydrate food, which means they may be beneficial for people with diabetes.
 Beets have about the same carbohydrates as broccoli and cabbage and fewer than an apple and a cup of oatmeal.
 An ounce of beets contains 2.5 grams of carbohydrates.
 You would not even use one carb choice to manage your blood glucose if you used carb choices to manage your blood glucose!

-Beets Are High In Antioxidants
+Beets Are High in Antioxidants

 Antioxidants are nutrients that help protect your cells from damage.
 They’re found in many foods, including fruits, vegetables, nuts, and grains.
 Beets are a good source of antioxidants.
 One cup of cooked beets provides about 34% of the daily recommended intake for vitamin C and 17% of the recommended intake for manganese.
 Additionally, beets are a good source of other antioxidants, such as alpha-lipoic acid and betaine.
 These nutrients help protect your cells from damage caused by free radicals.
 Free radicals are unstable molecules that can damage cells and lead to chronic diseases like heart disease, cancer, and diabetes.